bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-auth0-sso-for-bitrise.md

 Before connecting SAML SSO to your Organization, make sure:

-* An Azure AD administrator who is logged into Azure AD is at hand.
+* An Auth0 administrator who is logged into Auth0 is at hand.
 * Your account on Bitrise has an Org with [Org Elite or Velocity plan](https://www.bitrise.io/pricing).
 If it doesn’t have an Org, go ahead and [create one](https://bitrise.atlassian.net/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.
 * As with other [Org management actions](https://bitrise.atlassian.net/team-management/organizations/members-organizations/), only the Org owner can set up SAML SSO to a Bitrise Org.